textX/textX/docs/textx_command.md

       -d          run in debug mode

-You can check and visualize (generate .dot file) your meta-model or model using this tool.
+You can check and visualize (generate a .dot file) your meta-model or model using this tool.

-For example, to check and visualize of metamodel you could issue:
+For example, to check and visualize a metamodel you could issue:

     $ textx visualize robot.tx